felixleopoldo/benchpress/docs/source/dev_guide.rst

 To add more algorithms, datasets or other functionalities fork the repository https://github.com/felixleopoldo/benchpress.
 For new feature ideas, problems, bug reporting, or questions please raise an issue or start a discussion there.
-If you prefer, you can also send an email to felix leopoldo rios at gmail dot com.

 Citing
 ########